Things to Do in Rotorua – Geothermal, Culture & Adventure

 Discover Rotorua: Where It Is, What It’s Known For & Why It Belongs on Your NZ Itinerary

-drop the Kaituna River’s 7 m waterfall on a guided white-water trip, or head out on calm-water kayak tours (including a magical glow-worm night paddle).
-Families love the mix of gentle thrills and easy logistics; couples can dial up the romance with private hot tubs at Secret Spot or an evening of Maori culture at Te Pa Tu, Mitai, or Te Puia.
-Short scenic flights add wow-factor—from Mt Tarawera summit landings to a scenic flyover of Whakaari/White Island—and you can go next-level with a floatplane to a secluded lakeside picnic.
+Drop the Kaituna River’s 7-metre waterfall on a guided white-water rafting trip, explore calm lakes on a kayak (including magical glow-worm night paddles), or unwind in private hot tubs at Secret Spot.
+Couples can enjoy an evening of Māori culture at Te Pa Tu, Mitai, or Te Puia, while scenic flights add a wow-factor — from Mt Tarawera summit landings to flyovers of Whakaari / White Island, or even a floatplane picnic on a secluded lake.

 geyser display at Te-puia,Rotorua